 My singular mission for four years at university was to become the first non-white President of St. Andrews Union.
 It was a sabbatical position for a year and no other non-white student had held that position before.

 In 2003, during my final year at St. Andrews, I launched my presidential campaign.
-I put together a campaign team with campaign directors, executives, a poet, a historian.
+I put together a campaign team with campaign directors, executives, a poet, and a historian.
 We even had a campaign song and website.
-In the week leading up to the election, I was charging around town, delivering speeches at different departments and halls of residence and persuading students to vote for me.
+In the week leading up to the election, I was charging around town, delivering speeches at different departments and halls of residence, and persuading students to vote for me.
 7 of us were running for the position.

 Despite my best efforts, however, I came third in a close-run race.
 Derek MacLeod, one of my closest friends from the first year, became the President.
 I was disappointed and heartbroken with the election outcome.
 And for several months after the election, I thought it was the end of my world.
-In summer 2003, I gave my final exams and left Scotland without attending my graduation ceremony.
+In the summer of 2003, I gave my final exams and left Scotland without attending my graduation ceremony.

-On return to Bangladesh, I started looking for a job.
+On my return to Bangladesh, I started looking for a job.
 My father encouraged me to join a bank but I accepted an offer from Dr. Atiur Rahman to work with him as a research economist for the grand sum of Taka 10,000 per month.
 I chose to work with Dr. Atiur Rahman because I felt that he would be the right mentor for me.

 For the next several months I worked with Dr. Rahman and Mohammad Hossain, a former managing director of Sonali Bank, on a World Bank-funded project on banking services for export diversification.

 While I was working in Bangladesh, I was still trying to make sense of my election experience in St. Andrews.
 One day, as I was reflecting on the experience, I asked myself if I had wanted to be the president because I wanted the title, or because I wanted to bring about change in the lives of the students.